Vibe Coding: Building a Tower Defense Game with 99% AI

 Debug Panel

-This changed everything!
-Now I could tweak the game myself without having to ask Claude for every little change.
-I was using AI to build tools that empowered me, rather than asking it to solve every specific problem.
+Now I could tweak the game myself without asking Claude for every little change.
+Instead of asking AI to solve specific problems, I was asking it to build me tools to solve them myself.

 Read more about this on the Github Repo: Green Tower Defense